Chalarangelo/jsiqle/README.md

 - `name`: The name of the field.
 By convention, field names should be camel-cased (i.e. `myField`).
 Field names must be unique for each model.
 - `type`: The type of the field.
 Read below for more information on types and validation.
-- `required`: (Optional) Boolean value that determines if a field can be empty (`null` or `undefined`).
-If specified, `defaultValue` also needs to be specified.
-- `defaultValue`: (Optional) A value that will be used as the default for records with an empty value in this field if the field is required.
-The `defaultValue` must be a valid value for the given type.
+- `defaultValue`: (Optional) A value that will be used as the default for records with an empty value in this field.
+The `defaultValue` must be either `null` (default) or a valid value for the given type.
 - `validators`: (Optional) An object that defines what validations the field needs to pass.
 More information can be found below.

 Fields added via `Model.prototype.addField()` can specify a retrofill function as a second argument.
 This function takes one argument, the existing record, and is used to determine the value of the new field added to the record.